sajinmp/sajinmp.github.io/_posts/2017-03-30-export-entire-postgresql-database-as-csv-files.md

     done
   {% endhighlight %}

 There is only a slight difference between the script I got from stackoverflow.
 I just added **HEADER** to the script so that every csv file generated will have a header.
-Right now I am just writing it to home folder.
+To get the files run

+  ]$ sh script.sh

+All **csv** will be generated in the same directory as that of _script.sh_

 Once all the csv are generated, I can simply run an `scp` command to get all of them to my local system or better yet compress them from server and use scp.